reymon359/how-to-live/advices/Take action/index.md

 ---
 name: 'Take action'
-Categories: ['Success', 'Productivity']
+Categories: ['Success', 'Productivity', 'Solutions']
 ---
 # Take action

-To take action is to be proactive.
-Taking the initiative.
+To take action means to be proactive.
+To take the initiative.

 If you want to do something, take action and do it.

-Stop overthinking and take action.
+Stop overthinking.
 The hardest part is to begin it.
-However, once you have already taken action, let it flow and keep on with it.
+However, once you have taken action and started, let it flow and keep on with it.

 One of the best ways to stop worrying is to take action.
 To make a choice.